 HMBradley seems to think not.
 They want to tap into the “automated savings” habit to deliver an experience in which people will sign up in exchange for real financial returns and nearer-term access to funds when needed.

 They might be on to something.
 Sometimes disruptive services can seem a bit off the wall.
 When Netflix’s movies-by-mail came on to the scene it was essentially laughed at by Blockbuster.
 Time has told.
 It turned into a streaming service powerhouse being chased by the world’s biggest entertainment players.

 Two-day shipping seemed like an outlandish promise when Amazon made it a standard for its Prime subscription, but generating $14 billion in annual subscription revenue in 2018 doesn’t seem so bad in return.
 The point is that for service disruption to catch on, the proposition has to be really attractive, otherwise it won’t take hold and force others to follow suit.

 At the moment, the numbers are on HMBradley’s side: The top 5 US banks alone hold almost $6 trillion in asset deposits.
 That’s a pretty big pie.
 Only 31% of Americans are investing in 401Ks, while 69% have access to one through their employers.
 That’s a pretty big gap.
+And a good opportunity for disruption in banking.
 Are 2.91 percentage points of return enough to pull people into a new savings experience?
 Time (and money) will tell.

 Senior Research Analyst, Curtis Smith, began his career in the finance industry in New York, where he was born and raised.
 His attraction to the intersection of money and human decisions shaped his work as a financial communications consultant, which led him to São Paulo, where he continued his career for over a decade in the financial industry with BNY Mellon.
 Upon returning to the U.S., Curtis left finance to join Worthix, where he continues to explore the influence of decision making through the application of technology to a new customer experience metric.